mohammedjambu/Simon-Says-Game/README.md

 # Simon-Says-Game
 🎮 Simon Says Game – A fun and interactive memory challenge built with HTML, CSS, and JavaScript.
 Repeat the sequence of button presses and see how far you can go!
+Great for practicing DOM manipulation, event handling, and logic building.